torvalds/linux/Documentation/driver-api/media/dtv-demux.rst

 The functions that implement the callback API need not be re-entrant: when a demux driver calls one of these functions, the driver is not allowed to call the function again before the original call returns.
-If a callback is triggered by a hardware interrupt, it is recommended to use the Linux bottom half mechanism or start a tasklet instead of making the callback function call directly from a hardware interrupt.
+If a callback is triggered by a hardware interrupt, it is recommended to use the GNU/Linux bottom half mechanism or start a tasklet instead of making the callback function call directly from a hardware interrupt.